ion-oset/election-test-cases/docs/notes/jetsons-notes.md

         - `2021.05.27`
         - `build 1027`
         - `git:abcdef01+2021-06-01`
-    - It's not clear how to interpret `SerialNumber`.
-Perhaps use the MAC address of the phone or computer that generates the ballot?
+    - `SerialNumber` is not required but if it use the MAC address of the phone or computer that generates the ballot.

 - There's one `GpUnit` for each precinct.